DangPham112000/blog/engineerblog/content/docs/tips/git.md

 git push -f
 ```

+{{<u Note>}}: topic branch will have code from `F` and `G` of main branch, but if it conflicts with topic branch, the solution will be the same [here](#relocate-branch-rebase-1)

 ### Pull origin

-Collect code from master to feature branch. feature branch in this example is topic branch
+Collect code from master to feature branch.
+Feature branch in this example is topic branch

 ```
 git checkout master